byzheng/twrscripts/README.md

 R package `twrscripts` is a collections of R Scripts for Tiddlywiki to manage

-* authors/colleagues of publications
+* authoring publications using multiple sources (ORCID, Scopus, Google Scholar, ResearcherID, homepage)
-* reference list of a publication
+* reference list of publications (crossref)

 ## Installation